Central Atlantic Forest Ecological Corridor

-The Central Atlantic Forest Ecological Corridor (Portuguese: Corredor Central da Mata Atlântica is an ecological corridor in the states of Espírito Santo and Bahia, Brazil.
+The Central Atlantic Forest Ecological Corridor (Portuguese: Corredor Central da Mata Atlântica) is an ecological corridor in the states of Espírito Santo and Bahia, Brazil.
 It promotes improvements to connectivity between fragments of Atlantic Forest in the region with the goal of maintaining genetic health among flora and fauna.
-The greater Atlantic Forest is also home to many native endangered or vulnerable species that are endemic to this part of the globe including but not limited too the: Golden lion tamarin, Three-toed sloth, and the Bristle-spined rat.
+The greater Atlantic Forest is also home to many native endangered or vulnerable species that are endemic to this part of the globe including but not limited to the: golden lion tamarin, three-toed sloth, and the bristle-spined rat.
 The Central Ecological Corridor is beneficial in connecting hundreds of at-risk populations experiencing reduced gene flow and genetic variation due to deforestation.

 History

 The corridor was created as part of the Ecological Corridors Project, for which the final evaluation was completed by the Ministry of the Environment in December 2000.

 A grant agreement between the World Bank and the Ministry of the Environment was signed in December 2001.

 The project was effective as of March 2002.

 Priority was given to the implementation of the Central Amazon Ecological Corridor and the Central Atlantic Forest Ecological Corridor to test different conditions in the two biomes and use the lessons learned to prepare and support creation of other corridors.

 In the central corridor the state committees of the Atlantic Forest Biosphere Reserve act as project management committees, with representatives from traditional populations, environmental NGOs, producers and businesses and the three levels of government.

 The strategy is to ensure protection of significant forest remnants and gradually increase the amount of connection between core portions of the landscape through control, protection and recovery of forest cover and development of sustainable production activities that contribute to the connections.